Bodycam video released as GR settles civil rights case

 GRAND RAPIDS, Mich.
 (WOOD) — The city of Grand Rapids has settled a civil rights case that prompted a formal discrimination charge against its police department.

-It’s been one year since the Michigan Department of Civil Rights filed the charge over a January 2020 traffic stop in which Grand Rapids Police handcuffed and detained a woman for twenty minutes over an expired driver’s license.
+It’s been one year since the Michigan Department of Civil Rights filed the charge over a January 2020 traffic stop in which Grand Rapids Police handcuffed and detained a woman over an expired driver’s license.

 At its July 25, 2023, meeting, the Grand Rapids City Commission approved a settlement with Melissa Hughes, the driver who was pulled over on Eastern Avenue SE as she drove her teenage son and his friends home from a pizza place.